alexrobbins/cascalog-intro/slides/presentation.md

 that is longer than we'll ever get to.
 It is my hope that this talk will help you decide whether or not Cascalog is worth the time it'll take you to understand it.
-Being cool isn't enough to earn a spot in most of our busy schedules.
-It is my hope that by the end of this talk, you'll have a better idea of how Cascalog can help you accomplish things faster and more easily, all while having fun with some cool tech.
 --->

 ---